Enbridge Inc. (ENB) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 1.97% gain in the last 1 month and extending the period to 3 months gives it a -2.23%, and is 3.32% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.84% over the week and 1.35% over the month.
+The stock witnessed a -4.00% loss in the last 1 month and extending the period to 3 months gives it a -5.30%, and is -3.68% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.58% over the week and 1.39% over the month.

 Enbridge Inc. (ENB) Analyst Forecasts